2020-07-02 at 17:47 #25223

 Feel free to introduce yourself here to other course mates 🙂

 Let’s hear where people are taking the course from, and how you got here.

 To start: I’m Trey, originally from San Diego, California, USA.
 I lived for 4 years in New York City, and now live in Amsterdam, the Netherlands.
-Before starting Designing a Bicycle User Experience (BUX), I have a mixed background and education in urban planning, design, technology, and operations.
+Before starting Bicycle User Experience (BUX), I have a mixed background and education in urban planning, design, technology, and operations.

 Lived experiences cycling in the Netherlands and exposure to people-centered design fields (e.g. usability, user experience) made me think that there is quite a bit of overlap between the two compared to cycling where I am from.
 Over the last few years, I developed this thought further and have arrived at a common thread between the different fields and my experiences: that if you think deeply about people, comfortable, usable bicycle infrastructure and streets follow.

 I look forward to hearing your perspectives during this course!

 Hello everybody, I am Mahtab (means moonlight!) from Iran.
 I’m an urban designer and planner highly interested in walkability and bikability in cities.
 I found the course via LinkedIn and feel incredibly blessed for it!
 As an urban designer, I had the dream of promoting bicycle in my hometown.
 I live in Yazd, Iran.
 The city is UNSECO world heritage chosen because of its remarkable urban fabric made from mud clay.
 Located in the middle of Iran beside deserts, it’s got a flat topography and 100-200 years ago it was called “the city of bicycles” because of the vast biking culture among residents.
 Unfortunately, Modernism hit the city hard and all the development grew around automobile supremacy from then on.
 Now you can barely find bike lanes even though the desire and some rare use is still possible to spot.